 When no sign shows hardware is the culprit for black screen, you’d better consider logical faults at first.

 Logical failures such as incorrect Windows security update, virus attack or malware invasion (this may cause MBR or system files damaged), mistaken operations (set wrong partition active), low disk space on C drive, and software incompatibility may also generate BKSOD.

 To check logical issue is the causes for BKSOD, there are some suggestions:

 We have said there are lots of logical failures that can cause BKSOD.
 However, it’s difficult to find the exact cause and naturally it’s not easy to find the solution.
 In this situation, we will show you how to deal with this kind of issue.

 Step 1: Check Whether There is Error Message on the Black Screen

-When the Black Screen of Death is caused by logical failures, there is cursor and users are often receiving corresponding error message which shows the exact cause and sometimes gives solutions.
+When the Black Screen of Death is caused by logical failures, there is a cursor and you are often receiving a corresponding error message which shows the exact cause and sometimes gives solutions.
 Under this situation, we can solve the problem with ease.
 Next, let’s see 2 examples.

 Nevertheless, if there is no error message or you are unclear of what the message tells, do the next step.

 Step 2: Check Whether Computer Can Boot in Safe Mode.